karimsayedalmasry/C-language/README.md

 - a program to display inverted half pyramid using stars pattern: 16.c
 - a program to display a full pyramid using stars pattern: 17.c
 - a program to reverse a number: 18.c
+- C Function that prints the cube of any number: 19.c
+- Write a C Function that returns the addition or subtraction or multiplication or division for two numbers.
+The function should take the required operation and two numbers as arguments.
+It also should check that the input operation is one of those operation that mentioned before and if not it should return error.
+The function should be implemented using switch case: 20.c
+- write a C Function that display Prime Numbers between Intervals (two numbers): 21.c